Foreclosure Defense Lawyers admit it’s becoming a harder case to litigate, but there are still defenses to a foreclosure lawsuit.

 If you have just been served in a foreclosure lawsuit, don’t feel your current counsel is looking for ways to save your home, you have a foreclosure trial or summary judgment coming in a week, or if a sale date has been set in your case, speaking with an attorney that handles these cases every day can be invaluable.

-How do I fight the banks?
+How does a foreclosure defense attorney fight the banks?

 The key to waging any successful defense to a foreclosure lawsuit filed in the state of Florida is to focus on what you must do in the first 20 – 30 days.
 Generally, if you have been served in a lawsuit, be it foreclosure or otherwise, you will typically have 20 – 30 days to file a response to the complaint.
 Due to some variations, this time period can change – but it will be located on your Summons.
 A summons in a lawsuit is where the process-server wrote the date and time on which you were served.
 It is important that you are mindful of this date – it dictates when you must file a response to the Complaint.